josh-/juniordev-hacktoberfest/README.md

 ## Open Source

-- If you're new to Git and contributing to open source, [Digital Ocean have a fantastic guide available](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) on how to create your first Pull Request.
+- If you're new to Git and contributing to open source, [Digital Ocean :dolphin: have a fantastic guide available](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) on how to create your first Pull Request.

-## Resources
+## Resources :volcano:

 ### Recommended Projects

 The following is a sample list of projects that could be good candidates to contribute to.
-I will gladly accept pull requests to this repo so please feel free to [fork it](https://github.com/josh-/juniordev-hacktoberfest/fork) add your own below!
+I will gladly accept pull requests to this repo so please feel free to :fork_and_knife: [fork it](https://github.com/josh-/juniordev-hacktoberfest/fork) add your own below!

 #### Documentation